 User Dashboard Addon

 Note: Here, you’ll only see the tickets and events purchased by this user.

 Box C allows you to enter general profile information such as website, email, first name, last name, and profile image.
+If the user goes to the Speaker/Organizer tab, the user will be able to edit the information, provided that they are already a speaker or organizer.

+User Dashboard Addon